 She was a true animal lover.
 Her shelties and the neighborhood birds and squirrels were the beneficiaries of her love.
 Roz was an avid sports follower.
 As a young girl, her uncle introduced her to the Chicago Cubs.
 This began her lifelong journey as a Cubs booster, and she also looked forward to each NCAA basketball season.

 One of her favorite pastimes was playing bridge.
 Not only was it great entertainment, it was an opportunity to form long friendships that she cherished deeply.

 Her cleverness and humor will be missed greatly.
 Roslyn will always be remembered for being a loving wife, a fun and devoted mother, a faithful friend, and a good neighbor.
 She was loyal to her teams, pets, and people and was dedicated to her community, country, and God.

 Her family would like to extend their gratitude to OSF Hospice, especially Kathy and Angie.

 In accordance with her wishes, a graveside service will be held at 10:00am Monday, October 21, 2019 at Glendale Cemetery in Washington.
 Rev. Craig Swenson will officiate.

 In lieu of flowers, memorial contributions may be made to Salem Lutheran Church in Peoria, Washington Historical Society in Washington , or Central Illinois Sheltie Rescue in Towanda.

-To send flowers to Roslyn "Roz" Gott's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Roslyn "Roz" Gott, please visit our floral store.